 On Distractions: An open office has one major disadvantage of inability to shut out the interference around you.
 The distractions can result in reduced productivity for some people.

 Transparency: Open architecture creates a sense of transparency.
 This is towards the customers and fellow employees.

 Celebrations in the organisation

-These range from the monthly birthday party or quarterly rewards for best performing employees.
-Other than the enjoyment of the party, the organisation as a whole can benefit.
+These range from the monthly birthday party or quarterly rewards for best-performing employees.
+Other than the enjoyment of the party, the organization as a whole can benefit.
 Employees gain intangibly through these events.
 The benefits include:

 Celebrations at the workplace bring employees together from different departments, cultivating better relationships and a sense of unity.
 It gives the team a chance to bond in a relaxed atmosphere where they can get to know each other better informally.

 When employees see their colleagues receive rewards and recognitions, they too get motivated to work harder to increase their chances of being honoured in future celebrations.

 - It is a way to remind each other of past challenges and how far the organisation has come.

 Customers will never love a company until the employees love it first

 1. Improved communication: communication barriers are broken down and individuals feel more at ease to share their opinions and thoughts on any subject with the rest of the team.